ukrainecyber/CTO-mentorship-Module_3_Offensive-Cybersecurity-Program/README.md

-# CTO Peer Mentoring Program: Module 3
+# CTO Mentoring Program: Module 3

 This Repository contains materials which cover the role of offensive security in organization.
 The fourth module focuses on most aspects of Offensive Security.